tokbtomas/Azure-Infrastructure-As-Code/Azure-Infrastructure-As-Code/Readme.md

 ## Overview

-We are going to build an Azure Function using ARM Templates that is integrated with:
+We are going to build a System using ARM Templates.
+The following Azure Services have been integrated:
 ```
  - AppInsights
  - Log Analytics
  - Keyvault
+    -Secret Management
+    -Access Policies Management
+ - Azure Function
+ - Cosmos Db Account
 ```

 ## Task 1: Update Parameter File